SankarBattula/springboot-reference/README.md

   Dependency Injection is the design princial, which helps to inject dependencies in to depedent objects.
   There are basically three types of dependency injection:

-    1. Constructor injection: the dependencies are provided through a class constructor.
-    2. Setter injection: the client exposes a setter method that the injector uses to inject the dependency.
-    3. Field-Based Dependency Injection : We can inject the dependencies by marking them with an @Autowired annotation:

   reference link : https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring